-To date, the Virginia Law Foundation has proudly provided over $23 million in grants to support law-related projects throughout Virginia that:
+The Virginia Law Foundation has proudly provided over $23 million in grants to support law-related projects throughout Virginia that:

 Improve the administration of justice

-Providing the seed money for Court Appointed Special Advocates (CASA) programs throughout the Commonwealth is only one of the many ways that VLF funds work to enhance the efficiency create a positive impact on the justice system.
+Providing the seed money for Court Appointed Special Advocates (CASA) programs throughout the Commonwealth is only one of the many ways that VLF funds work to enhance the efficiency and create a positive impact on the justice system.

 All persons should understand, value, and adhere to the Rule of Law and recognize it as the foundation of peace, stability, and prosperity.
-The mission of the VLF/VBA Rule of Law Project is to fundamentally change the way students learn about the rule of law and to empower students at a formative age to become active and engage citizens as adults.
+The mission of the VLF/VBA Rule of Law Project is to fundamentally change the way students learn about the rule of law and to empower students at a formative age to become active and engaged citizens as adults.